Facets of God Displayed in the Hebrew Aleph-Bet: Yod, Caph, and Lamed

-In conclusion we see in these three letters Gods power (yod) ability (caph) and authority (lamed) are obviously related concepts.
-Without power and or ability there is no authority
+In conclusion, we see in these three letters representing God's ability (yod), power (caph), and authority (lamed) are, obviously, related concepts.
+Without power and or ability, there is no authority.

 Jesus once again invites us to participate in who He is, partake of what He has, and share it with whomever He would have us.

-We have been given His authority (Lamed) which is backed with His power (yod) and ability (caph) working in us to do His will.
+We have been given His authority (lamed), which is backed by His power (yod) and ability (caph) working in us to do His will.

 © 2012 Tamarajo